Mamburao: Economy

 According to the Bureau of Local Government Finance, the annual regular revenue of Mamburao for the fiscal year of 2016 was ₱132,318,636.29.

 The economy of Mamburao is highly dependent on its agricultural produce.
 The two major crops are rice and corn.
 Rice production accounts to 25,527.80 MT with 4.484 MT/ha while corn production accounts to 16,273.60 MT or 7 MT/ha.
 This production has increased in both area and volume in the year 2016 to 2017.
 Exportation to Region IV-A or CALABARZON is also one of the municipality's roles.

 Additionally, agricultural production is also varied with some farmers venturing on cassava, onion, mango, legumes, watermelon, and other products.
 There are also several livestock and dairy farmers particularly in Barangays Balansay, Tayamaan, and Payompon while there are also poultry farmer in Barangays Fatima, Balansay, Payompon, and Tayamaan.

 Fisheries and aquaculture also play a vital role in the economy of the municipality.
 Among the three sectors of the fishing industry, marine fishery is the most prominent with Barangays Talabaan, Fatima, Balansay, Payompon, Poblacion 2, Poblacion 7, and Tayamaan being engaged in it.
-Products include yellow fin tuna, giant squid, roundscad/galunggong, lapu-lapu, Spanish mackerel, dalagang bukid, dilis, talakitok, bisugo, stonefish, prawns, crabs, and lobsters.
-Among these, yellow fin tuna, giant squid, and lobsters are exported to Europe, Japan, Dubai, and Hong Kong.
+Products include yellow fin tuna, squid, roundscad/galunggong, lapu-lapu, Spanish mackerel, dalagang bukid, dilis, talakitok, bisugo, stonefish, prawns, crabs, and lobsters.
+Among these, yellow fin tuna, squid, and lobsters are exported to Europe, Japan, Hong Kong, and the United Arab Emirates.

 In terms of Mamburao's commerce and trade, a concentration of commercial areas is seen in the Poblacion barangays as well as in Barangay Payompon.
 In 2017, there was a total of 701 establishments with space rental having the highest count.
 General merchandise stores are also numerous in the municipality.
 Local revenue has also accounted to more than 1 billion coming from commerce and trade.
 Industry, on the other hand, account to more than 47 million with several bagoong making establishments, rice mills, ice plants, and others.
 Some of these establishments also export to neighboring municipalities as well as in CALABARZON.

+Sports

+A Mega Sports Complex will be built at San Luis in Mamburao which will include an athletics stadium, an indoor arena, and an aquatics center.
+Site preparation is underway as of July 2026.